Reya-Labs/voltz-ui/README.md

 # Installation

 1. Run `yarn`
-2. Create `.env` file in the `voltz-ui` directory with the following:
+2. Ensure that you have a `.env` file in the `voltz-ui` directory with the following:

 ```
 REACT_APP_SUBGRAPH_URL= <<URL OF LOCAL SUBGRAPH>>